-Cocaine pharmacodynamics involve multiple complex mechanisms, although its half-life is short (~ 1 hour).
+Cocaine pharmacodynamics involves multiple complex mechanisms, although its half-life is short (approximately 1 hour).
 Topical cocaine has an anesthetic effect similar to local anesthetics (such as lidocaine) from sodium channel blockade and interference with action potential propagation.
 This Vaughn-Williams class IC effect also increases the risk of conduction disturbance and tachyarrhythmias.
 Cocaine binds and blocks monoamine (dopamine, norepinephrine, epinephrine, and serotonin) re-uptake transporters with equal affinity.
 Monoamines accumulate in the synaptic cleft resulting in enhanced and prolonged sympathetic effects.
-The principal action of cocaine on mucosa is anesthesia and vasoconstriction, however significant systemic absorption may occur.
-This may adversely affect the cardiovascular system, whereupon alpha- and beta 1-adrenoceptor stimulation results in increased heart rate, systemic arterial pressure, and myocardial contractility, which are major determinants of myocardial oxygen demand.
+The principal action of cocaine on the mucosa is anesthesia and vasoconstriction, however significant systemic absorption may occur; this may adversely affect the cardiovascular system, after which alpha- and beta 1-adrenoceptor stimulation results in increased heart rate, systemic arterial pressure, and myocardial contractility, which are major determinants of myocardial oxygen demand.
 Cocaine and its metabolites may cause arterial vasoconstriction hours after use.
-Epicardial coronary arteries are especially vulnerable to these effects, leading to decreased myocardial oxygen supply.
+Epicardial coronary arteries are especially vulnerable to these effects, leading to a decreased myocardial oxygen supply.
 Cocaine-induced platelet activation and thrombus formation is another unique mechanism of action, caused by alpha-adrenergic- and adenosine diphosphate-mediated increase in platelet aggregation.
-This may benefit patients by enhancing hemostasis of mucosal hemorrhage.
+This action may benefit patients by enhancing the hemostasis of mucosal hemorrhage.
 Plasminogen activator inhibitor is also increased following cocaine use, thereby promoting thrombosis.
 Adding to its complex toxicity, cocaine targets muscarinic acetylcholine, N-methyl-D-aspartate (NMDA), sigma, and kappa-opioid receptors.

 Cocaine is absorbed from mucous membranes and the gastrointestinal mucosa if swallowed.
 Cocaine is degraded by plasma esterases, with a half-life of approximately one hour.

 CNS reactions may be excitatory then depressant.
 In its mild form, the patient may display anxiety, restlessness, and excitement.
 Full-body tonic-clonic seizures may result from moderate to severe CNS stimulation.
-This is often followed by CNS depression, with death resulting from respiratory failure and/or asphyxiation if concomitant emesis is present.
+These seizures are often followed by CNS depression, with death resulting from respiratory failure and/or asphyxiation if concomitant emesis is present.
 Other clinical findings may include hyperreflexia, headache, mydriasis, and abdominal pain.
 Cocaine-induced central sympathetic stimulation and direct cardiac effects may lead to tachycardia, hypertension, and coronary or cerebral artery vasoconstriction leading to myocardial infarction and stroke.
 As a potent vasoconstrictor, cocaine may result in hyperthermia from impaired heat loss.
-Cocaine is not meant for ophthalmic use.
-If it is accidentally introduced into the eye, corneal damage may occur.
+Cocaine is not for ophthalmic use.
+If accidentally introduced into the eye, corneal damage may occur.

-Cocaine is contraindicated in patients with a history of allergy or hypersensitivity to the drug or to the components of the topical solution.
+Cocaine is contraindicated in patients with a history of allergy or hypersensitivity to the drug or the components of the topical solution.
 Elderly patients and/or patients with a history of hypertension or cardiovascular disease should not receive the drug.
-It is a Category C drug in pregnancy.
+It was in FDA Category C drug in pregnancy under the old pregnancy rating system.
 It is also not known whether cocaine can cause fetal harm and should be given to a pregnant woman only if needed.

-Agitated patients are best treated with benzodiazepines, but antipsychotics such as haloperidol and olanzapine may also be useful.
+The best treatment for agitated patients is benzodiazepines, but antipsychotics such as haloperidol and olanzapine may also be useful.
 Combination treatment with benzodiazepines and antipsychotics has been shown to be more efficacious than monotherapy.
 Diphenhydramine is often added to enhance sedation and as prophylaxis against dystonia and akathisia.
 A common example of this is the “B-52” with its combination of haloperidol (5 mg), diphenhydramine (50 mg), and lorazepam (2 mg).
-Lidocaine and intravenous lipid emulsion have been successfully used for serious ventricular tachydysrhythmia in several case reports.
+Lidocaine and intravenous lipid emulsion have been successful for serious ventricular tachydysrhythmia in several case reports.
 Hyperthermia from cocaine toxicity is best treated with external cooling measures.
-Tepid water misting with convection cooling from a fan is the easiest and safest method to accomplish this in the field and in all emergency departments.
+Tepid water misting with convection cooling from a fan is the easiest and safest method to accomplish this in the field and all emergency departments.

 The phenomenon of “unopposed alpha-stimulation,” in which blood pressure increases or coronary artery vasoconstriction worsens after blockade of beta-2 vasodilation in cocaine-abusing patients, is controversial.
 This rarely-encountered adverse effect has resulted in some clinicians advocating for an absolute contraindication of the use of all beta-blockers, including specific, non-specific, and mixed.
 Many clinicians disregard this dogma and administer beta-blockers for cocaine-related chest pain and acute coronary syndrome, especially when there is demand ischemia from uncontrolled tachycardia .
-Of the 1,744 total patients identified in the systematic review, only 7 adverse events were from putative cases of “unopposed alpha-stimulation” due to propranolol (n=3), esmolol (n=3), and metoprolol (n=1).
-The authors of the original “unopposed alpha-stimulation” articles dating back to the 1980s concluded in a 2017 review that the phenomenon may actually be the from effects of cocaine alone, with or without beta-blockers.
+Of the 1744 total patients identified in the systematic review, only seven adverse events were from putative cases of “unopposed alpha-stimulation” due to propranolol (n=3), esmolol (n=3), and metoprolol (n=1).
+The authors of the original “unopposed alpha-stimulation” articles dating back to the 1980s concluded in a 2017 review that the phenomenon might actually be the from effects of cocaine alone, with or without beta-blockers.